dotnet/AspNetCore.Docs/aspnetcore/security/authentication/2fa.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Swiss-Devs](https://github.com/Swiss-Devs)

+This tutorial applies to ASP.NET Core 1.x only.
+See [Enabling QR Code generation for authenticator apps in ASP.NET Core](xref:security/authentication/identity-enable-qrcodes) for ASP.NET Core 2.0 and later.

-This tutorial will show you how to set up two-factor authentication (2FA) using SMS.
+This tutorial shows how to set up two-factor authentication (2FA) using SMS.
 Instructions are given for [twilio](https://www.twilio.com/) and [ASPSMS](https://www.aspsms.com/asp.net/identity/core/testcredits/), but you can use any other SMS provider.
 We recommend you complete [Account Confirmation and Password Recovery](accconfirm.md) before starting this tutorial.

 View the [completed sample](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/authentication/2fa/sample/Web2FA).
 [How to download](xref:tutorials/index#how-to-download-a-sample).